Noise-Induced Hearing Loss (NIHL) Safety Talk

 Hearing Damage Prevention

-- The best way to protect yourself is to eliminate exposure to the noise.
+- The best way to protect yourself is to eliminate exposure to noise.
 That can be achieved by removing yourself from the area the noise is in or eliminating the excessive noise altogether.

 - Engineering controls are the second best choice in protection from noise.
 Sound barriers, enclosures, and noise-dampening systems are examples of engineering controls that will bring down the level of noise in an area.

 - Administrative controls such as training on using hearing protection, job rotation, breaks, and routine maintenance programs are some ways that protect workers from being exposed to hazardous noise.

 - PPE is the last line of defense.
 It is important to know the levels of noise that remain after applying the other techniques mentioned above.
 For noises between 85 decibels and 100 decibels on an 8-hour TWA, ear plugs will be enough to protect you if worn correctly.
 At over 100 decibels, double hearing protection is needed.
 An example is earplugs and earmuffs.

 Once you damage your hearing, you cannot get it back.
-While hearing aids have advanced greatly, they still cannot replace your hearing to peak levels that it was at before the damage occurred.
+While hearing aids have advanced greatly, they still cannot replace your hearing to the peak levels that it was before the damage occurred.
 Understand the levels of noise you are exposed to and protect yourself from hearing loss.

 -What are some noises here at work or at home we are exposed to that can cause damage to our hearing?